 Other Security Measures - In addition to the above safeguards, sophisticated firewalls and an authentication process ensure that only authorized individuals are allowed to enter our system.

 How You Can Protect Your Internet Security

 While our Internet Banking Service works to protect your banking privacy, you will also play an important role in protecting your accounts.
 There are a number of steps you can take to ensure that your Internet Banking account(s) information is protected, including:

-- Keep your PIN to yourself.
-Create a unique PIN that is not a proper name, address, birth date or otherwise easily guessed.
+- Keep your passwords to yourself.
+Create a unique password that is not a proper name, address, birth date or otherwise easily guessed.

-- Change your PIN frequently.
-The system will require you to change your PIN every 90 days.
+- Change your password frequently.
+The system will require you to change your password every 180 days.

 - Remain at your computer until your Internet Banking transactions are completed and log out.
 Log out of Internet Banking prior to visiting other Internet sites.

 - If you notice suspicious or unusual activity on your Internet Banking accounts, please call 303.680.1600.

 Always Use the Most Current WEB Browser available and keep your security patches up to date